-After long 29 years, Here comes the chance to redefine & reform India’s education programs, priorities and parameters
+After 29 long years, Here comes the chance to redefine & reform India’s education priorities and system

 In a major initiative on education sector, the union government on Republic Day this year (January 26) launched web-based consultations on website http://www.mygov.in for preparing a draft on a New Education Policy on Education in the country.
 A set of 33 themes have been identified, 20 in higher education and 13 in school education for public participation and discussions.

 ACCORDING TO A NOTE OF THE UNION HRD MINISTRY, “The objective of the consultation process is to ensure that an inclusive, participatory and holistic approach is undertaken, which takes into consideration expert opinions, field experiences, empirical research, stakeholder feedback, as well as lessons learnt from best practices.”
 An advertisement from the ministry published in some dailies while inviting public participation till March 31, 2015 said consultations will start soon from villages, block and districts to state and national level.
 The slogan given to the initiative is ‘educate, encourage, enlighten’.

 The government has meanwhile asked NCERT to complete the process of consultations on the new education policy with stakeholders by August and submit a report to it by September.

 Chairing a general council meeting of the National Council of Education Research and Training (NCERT) on February 3, HRD minister Smriti Irani called upon the states and all the stakeholders to give their suggestions on the new education policy.“This exercise is to be completed by August and the report submitted by September 2015,” an official statement said.